Robert Falla: Professional career

-He was assistant zoologist with the British, Australian and New Zealand Antarctic Research Expedition (BANZARE) under Sir Douglas Mawson 1929–1931.
+Falla was assistant zoologist with the British, Australian and New Zealand Antarctic Research Expedition (BANZARE) under Sir Douglas Mawson 1929–1931.
 He was the founding president of the Ornithological Society of New Zealand.
-He was involved in the organisation of the wartime subantarctic Cape Expedition coastwatching program of 1941–1945.
+He was involved in the organisation of the wartime subantarctic Cape Expedition coastwatching programme of 1941–1945.
+He led the 1947 Snares Islands expedition to study subantarctic birds.
+Although he was not listed an official member, Falla participated for a brief time in the 1949 New Zealand American Fiordland Expedition.
+He also led the 1962–1963 Dominion Museum expedition to the Auckland Islands.

 He held positions in various New Zealand museums including director of Canterbury Museum from 1 March 1937 to 1947, and director of the Dominion Museum, Wellington, from 1947 until 1966.
 He was a member of the Royal Australasian Ornithologists Union (RAOU), president 1951–1952, and made a fellow of the Royal Australasian Ornithologists Union in 1973.